Mali War: Continued offensive

-During the uncertainty following the coup, the rebels launched an offensive with the aim of capturing several towns and army camps abandoned by the Malian army.
+During the uncertainty following the coup, resistance put up by government forces in the north began to melt away, allowing the rebels to take over the three provincial capitals of Timbuktu, Kidal, and Gao from 30 March to 1 April.
+The speed and ease with which the rebels took control of the north was attributed in large part to the confusion created in the army's coup, leading Reuters to describe it as "a spectacular own-goal".

 Though the offensive ostensibly included both the MNLA and Ansar Dine, according to Jeremy Keenan of the University of London's School of Oriental and African Studies, Ansar Dine's military contribution was slight: "What seems to happen is that when they move into a town, the MNLA take out the military base – not that there's much resistance – and Iyad [ag Aghaly] goes into town and puts up his flag and starts bossing everyone around about Sharia law."

-On 30 March 2012, the rebels seized control of Kidal, the capital of Kidal Region, as well as Ansongo and Bourem in Gao Region.
-On 31 March, Gao fell to the rebels, and both MNLA and Ansar Dine flags appeared in the city.
-The following day, rebels attacked Timbuktu, the last major government-controlled city in the north; they captured it with little fighting.
-The speed and ease with which the rebels took control of the north was attributed in large part to the confusion created in the army's coup, leading Reuters to describe it as "a spectacular own-goal".

-On 6 April 2012, stating that it had secured all of its desired territory, the MNLA declared independence from Mali.
-However, the declaration was rejected as invalid by the African Union and the European Union.
+On 6 April 2012, stating that it had secured all of its desired territory, the MNLA declared independence from Mali, which was rejected as invalid by the African Union and the European Union.
+Acherif was made President of the Transitional Council of the State of Azawad.
+In total, at least 1,000 Malian soldiers had been killed, captured, or deserted.